MissingCore/Music/docs/custom-themes.md

 As of `v3.1.0`, MissingCore Music supports custom themes.
 These themes can be imported & exported so that you can share it with others.

-Themes are imported & exported as `.json` files.
+Themes are exported as `.json` files.
+They can be imported as `.json` or `.txt` files.
 As an example:

 ```json
 {